 The zoonotic potential of the disease is controversial.
 Ongoing discussion and research addresses the role of Map in Morbus Crohn, a chronic inflammatory bowel disease of man.

-Diagnosis of paratuberculosis is based on the detection of the causative agent in faeces and tissues or on detection of antibodies in blood serum or milk.
+Diagnosis of paratuberculosis is based on the detection of the causative agent in faeces and tissues (jejunum, ileum, ileocaecal valve, gut-associated lymph nodes) or on detection of antibodies in blood serum or milk.
 Detection of the causative agent is done by bacterioscopy (Ziehl-Neelsen staining) or by bacteriological culture followed by identification of the Map genome by PCR.
-When Map is shed in high amounts, diagnosis is also possible by PCR using nucleic acids directly extracted from faeces.
 Target regions for PCR can be IS900, f57 and others (Möbius et al., Vet.
 Microbiol.
 126: 324-333, 2008.).
-In 2012, a commercial real-time PCR system was licensed for the direct detection of Map in faecal samples.
+Meanwhile, molecular detection of MAP in faecal samples using quantitative real-time PCR is an established diagnostic method.
+By January 2020, six real-time PCR-systems for the direct detection of MAP genome in DNA preparations from different specimen have been approved in Germany.

 - Volatile organic compounds (VOC) of causative agent and host as biomarker for bacterial infections.
 (DFG, 2012-2015, Collaboration with WG Pathology and Pathophysiology of the IMP)